ActionAid is hiring a

 Please click on the "apply” button to start the application process:

 Please check your application and make sure you meet all the essential criteria listed in the person specification.
 In addition, your application will be stronger if you meet at least some of the desirable criteria.
 If you do not meet at least all the essential criteria, please do not apply as we only consider candidates if they meet the essential criteria listed on the job description.
+We will only consider candidates who have the right to work in the specified locations.

 Due to high volumes of applications received, we can only correspond with short listed applicants.
 Should you not have received feedback on your application within two weeks of the closing date, please consider your application as unsuccessful.